LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/method-signatures.rst

       }

-In this example, we are using **static** as our access modifier.
-This is lets C# know that this method belongs to the current class it is contained in.
-We will see this better when we review method calling later in this section.
+In this example, we are using ``static`` as our **access modifier**.
+This is lets C# know that this method belongs to the current class it is contained in and not to expect anything **new** to be created.

 Our **return type** is **int**.
 This lets you know how to use the method.
-If you were expecting a **double** then you will needing to modify your return type.  ``SquareTheNumber`` is the **method name**.
+If you were expecting a **double** then you will needing to modify your return type.

+``SquareTheNumber`` is the **method name**.
 Notice that it is all in `PascalCase <https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions>`_ where all words are capitalized and spaces removed.

-``SquareTheNumber`` has a single parameter, ``int num``, which is a placeholder that tells you what **input** is expected along with the data type.
+``SquareTheNumber`` has a single **parameter**, ``int num``, which is a placeholder that tells you what **input** is expected along with the data type.
 In this example, ``SquareTheNumber`` is expecting one input of type **int**.
-The input is labeled ``num`` to provide you more context on what to expect or how to use the method.
+The input is labeled ``num`` to provide you more *context* on what to expect or how to use the method.

 When writing your own methods, provide as many clues as possible to help with readability.
 The **method body** shows you how the input will be manipulated within the method.
 Here it will be used to square itself.
 This method will ``return`` a value which we can use else where in our code.
+Since this method is static, we can treat anything returned as a regular value.
+This means you can store the method as a variable, pass the method into expressions or other methods, or print it.

-There you go, a small method that will take a **int** number and return its squared value.
+To sum up the method ``SquareTheNumber``:  use with an **int** value and the method will return the squared value.

 Method Calls
 ^^^^^^^^^^^^^^^^

 A few notes about the Main method before we move on.
 The Main method is where you **call** methods.
 You build methods **outside** of the Main method.

-Let's walk through an example about placement for building your method and calling your method.
-Using our same method from above, let's add that to our Main method.
+Let's walk through an example about placement for building your method and calling your method with the ``SquareTheNumber`` method.

 .. admonition:: Example